awesome-pro/neon-website/content/docs/guides/phoenix.md

          The `:ssl` option is required to connect to Neon.
 Postgrex, since v0.18, verifies the server SSL certificate and you need to select CA trust store using `:cacerts` or `:cacertfile` options.
 You can use the OS-provided CA store by setting `cacerts: :public_key.cacerts_get()`.
 While not recommended, you can disable certificate verification by setting `ssl: [verify: :verify_none]`.
       </Admonition>

-3. Update`config/runtime.exs` file's configuration with your Neon database connection details.
-Use the connection details from the Neon connection string you copied previously.
+3. Update`config/runtime.exs` file's configuration with your Unique database connection details.
+Use the connection details from the Unique connection string you copied previously.

    ```elixir {2}
    config :hello, Hello.Repo,